tibordp/pyncette/docs/usage.rst

 When persistence is used, the schedules and task parameters of the are persisted alongside the execution data, which allows the tasks to be registered and unregistered at will.

 An example use case is a web application where every user can have something happen at their chosen schedule.
-Polling is relatively efficient, since the concrete instances of the dynamic class are only loaded from the storage if the are already due, instead of being polled all the time.
+Polling is efficient, since the concrete instances of the dynamic class are only loaded from the storage if the are already due, instead of being polled all the time.

 The task instances can be removed by :meth:`~pyncette.PyncetteContext.unschedule_task`